How Often Does Disability Spy on You? A Look at Social Media Surveillance

 • There are reasons to doubt your functional abilities

-• You are not consistent or prompt with your communication to the disability insurance company
+• You are not consistent or prompt with your communication with the disability insurance company

 • You have not been able to provide the medical records or other paperwork that the disability insurance company has requested